hirosystems/docs/docs/docs/introduction/openapi.md

 The Stacks API was designed using the [OpenAPI specification](https://swagger.io/specification/), making it compatible with a variety of developer tools.

-The [OpenAPI specification file for Stacks](https://github.com/hirosystems/stacks-blockchain-api/blob/master/docs/openapi.yaml) is used to generate the [TypeScript client library](#typescript-client-library).
+The [OpenAPI specification file for Stacks](https://github.com/hirosystems/stacks-blockchain-api/blob/master/docs/openapi.yaml) is used to generate the TypeScript client library.
 You can use the specification file to generate client libraries for other programming languages using the [openapi-generator tool](https://github.com/OpenAPITools/openapi-generator)

 ## TypeScript client library

 A Typescript client library is available for use of the Stacks API.
 The client library enables type-safe REST and WebSocket communication with the Stacks API endpoints.
-[Review the client documentation for more details](https://hirosystems.github.io/stacks-blockchain-api/client/index.html).

 The client is made up of three components: